Addiction Poem

 Besides, I'm in the mood for a good show.

-I guess, you think your special.
+I guess you think you're special.

-But, your sobriety has only lasted a year.
+But your sobriety has only lasted a year.

 I'm still around every corner,

-In the back of your mind
+In the back of your mind.

 I'm your greatest fear.